sapcc/elektra/plugins/masterdata_cockpit/plugin_project_masterdata_help.md

 * **Controller:** The person responsible for the given Costobject and empowered to decide, which costs are billed on this costobject.

 #### Importance
-How important is the project
+Indicates how important is the project

 * **Business Criticality:** Indicates, how critical the system is for your ability to provide your service to your customer.
 You can choose between tree types
  * ***Development***